semuconsulting/PyGPSClient/README.md

 python -m pip install --upgrade PyGPSClient
 ```

-If required, `PyGPSClient` can also be installed using virtualenv, e.g.:
+If required, `PyGPSClient` can also be installed into a virtual environment, e.g.:

 ```shell
 python -m pip install --user --upgrade virtualenv